-Though exercise may not seem effective in this case, sufficient pieces of evidence are supporting the cooperative role of exercise to relieve pain.
+Though exercise may not seem effective in this case, sufficient pieces of evidence support the cooperative role of exercise in relieving pain.
 Participating in simple exercises religiously can strengthen muscles.
 Exercise lessens stiffness and swelling thus relieving arthritic pain and knee pain.
 Following are some simple and effective exercises for knee pain:

-Walking is a very well-liked and cheap habit in people to keep themselves active.
-But following are the few after-effects of running:
+Walking is a very well-liked and cheap habit for people to keep themselves active.
+But the following are the few after-effects of running:

 Depending on the cause of knee pain, the treatment is different.
 Therefore, getting a diagnosis and understanding the cause of your symptoms is essential before beginning treatment.
 In the absence of a diagnosis, seek medical advice before starting any treatment plan.